sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 ## Challenge questions

-- Do we have to do “cf restage <app-name>” when we set a new environment variable?
+- Do we have to do “cf restage <app-name>” when we set a new environment variable in PCF?
 - What are the examples of PCF log types?
 (Google “PCF log types”)

 - What could be use cases where you will have to do “cf restage” (as opposed to “cf restart”)?
-- (Related question to the above) What are the differences among 3 different ways of deploying the application on PCF - "pushing", "restaging", and "restart"?
+- (Related question to the above) What are the differences among 3 different ways of deploying an application on PCF - "pushing", "restaging", and "restarting"?
 - Try to use “create-app-manifest” command to capture the metadata of your running app into a file and try to use that file to deploy the application

+## Challenge exercises

+- Currently we have testing code for `WelcomeController` that does the testing of the controller class logic but it does not test Mvc layer, which is covered by API testing using `@SpringBootTest`.
+  But one trade-off of using `@SpringBootTest` is that it is slower than Web slice testing because it has to start the server.
+So you might want to write controller testing code using `@WebMvcTest` and `MockMvc`.

+- Find out how you can use IntelliJ version control window to compare your local code against a branch or a tag.

+- Create a WelcomeService that returns a message, WelcomeController depends on the HelloService to get the message, Use Mockito in your
+  WebControllerMockMvcTest code to mock the service, Write the WelcomeServiceTest code as

 ## Slack channel tips